 When I lived in Belgrade, this building was the Parliament of Yugoslavia and for some strange reason I still think of it in that way.
 Clearly, after so many years the building has changed its function, maybe I will get used to it too.

 NIKOLA PAŠIĆ SQUARE

-The National Theatre – was built in 1869.
-It was a typical theatre building at the time.
-In terms of its renaissance conception and decorative finish, it was similar to La Scala in Milano.
-The theatre went through different phases of architectural and artistic development.
-Today, it survives as a symbol of the Serbian culture, tradition and spirituality.
+The National Theatre was built in 1869, as a typical theatre building at the time.
+In terms of its Renaissance conception and decorative finish, it was similar to La Scala in Milano.
+Its current look is from 1922 and it has nothing to do with its original appearance.